 Vivian Belik has previously worked as a programmer at the Available Light Film Festival and has been involved with the Hot Docs Film Festival, Regent Park Film Festival, and Doc Now Festival in Toronto.
 She has an MFA in Documentary Media Studies from Ryerson University and has since directed two short documentaries and is currently producing a feature-length documentary through Telefilm’s Talent to Watch program.
 She’s originally from Winnipeg, a city she largely credits for shaping her taste in film and art, and now spends a large part of the year in the Yukon.

 Cleo Curtis is a communications manager and filmmaker.
 She graduated from the Creative Communications program at Red River College (2015) as well as the University of Winnipeg (2012).
 As a communications manager, Cleo has worked with numerous non-profits in Winnipeg.
 As a filmmaker, her work has screened at festivals throughout Canada including the Gimli Film Festival in 2015.
 At the 2017 Gimli Film Festival, she was a finalist in the RBC $10,000 Pitch Competition.
-Joining the Gimli Film Festival team in 2018, she is excited to combine her love of filmmaking with her background in communications.
+She joined the Gimli Film Festival team in 2018.